 An initiative of charity Alcohol Change UK, Dry January is now a wide-spread social media phenomenon that refers to a month without alcohol.
 Some people use this month for a yearly reset, while for others Dry January is one of 11 other similarly dry months.
 Whether this January marks your first annual, first in a long time, seventeenth, or seventieth month without drinking, there are sobriety apps that can help track your Dry January progress.

-These apps can play a crucial role in creating a sense of community around sobriety, which is especially important when so much of adult social bonding is centered around bars and other places and events where alcohol dominates.
-By creating a virtual community of support and understanding, sobriety apps can serve as positive atmospheres for people in recovery.
+These apps aim to play a role in creating a positive sense of community around sobriety, which may be especially important when so much of adult social bonding is centered around bars and other places and events where alcohol dominates.